morrownr/rtl8852bu/README.md

 When promted, enter the password you entered earlier.

-If you enter the wrong password, your computer will not be bootable.
-In this case, use the BOOT menu from your BIOS to boot then as follows:
+Warning: If you enter the wrong password, your computer will not be bootable.
+In this case, use the BOOT menu from your BIOS to boot then as
+follows:

 ```
 sudo mokutil --reset
 ```

-Restart your computer and use the BOOT menu from BIOS to boot.
-In the MOK managerment screen, select `reset MOK list`.
-Then Reboot and retry from the step `sudo make sign-install`.
+Restart your computer.
+Use the BOOT menu from BIOS to boot.
+In the MOK managerment screen, select `reset MOK list`, then Reboot and retry from the above step `sudo make sign-install`.

 -----